vikingdata/articles/databases/mysql/mysql_general.md

 ```

 * Keep executing this query until its say empty.
+Auto purging should happen automatically.
+By disabling the file, letting it empty, and activating it will auto purge the file.
 ```
 SELECT NAME, STATE FROM INFORMATION_SCHEMA.INNODB_TABLESPACES   WHERE NAME LIKE '%undo2%';
 +-----------------+--------+